In-person Events

 Dinner at Bronte Bistro & Ron Purdon's Sextet at Joseph Beth

 City Stops is a program dedicated to local restaurants and eateries that are either new-to-town, lesser-known or have a menu that all self-declared foodies MUST try!
-This month we're experiencing Through the Garden, an American bistro that focuses on fresh ingredients.
-Everything is made in-house with artisan care.
-Street parking is available.
+This month we're experiencing Bandito Food Park + Cantina, a one-of-a-kind outdoor/indoor playground, serving imaginative tacos, burgers and chicken topped with signature salsas and homemade sauces.
+Parking lot is located next to the restaurant.
 Pay your way at the restaurant.
 Reservations have been made for 10 individuals.
-RSVP by April 14.
+RSVP by May 11.

-Let's meet new and returning participants for a coffee or lunch at The Madison Place, a neighborhood cafe where people gather, ideas are hatched and friendships are formed.
+Let's meet new and returning participants at The Park Pour, which has French fare, and serves Deeper Roots coffee and sandwiches on Sixteen Bricks bread.
 From Noon to 1:30 PM.
-Pay your way; average cost is $11.
+Pay your way; average cost is $13.
 Parking is available on the street.
-RSVP by April 21.
+RSVP by May 19.

 Domino Divas & Dudes